ReexpressAI/Example_Data/tutorials/tutorial6_mlx/README.md

 done
 ```

 **Timing**: More concretely, prediction over `eval_set.jsonl` took around 43 minutes (2582.2 seconds) for 488 documents (130,621 tokens), or roughly 50.6 tokens per second.
 That's actually pretty fast given the model!
 For context, the Reexpress **Fast I** model (3.2 billion parameters) runs inference at roughly 3,400 tokens per second (with a 3000 document support set) and the Reexpress **FastestDraft I** model (640 million parameter) runs at roughly 9,400 tokens per second.
 Those estimates include computationally intensive dense matching (for uncertainty) and feature importance steps.
-The take away is that it is quite reasonable to run both Mixtral and the Reexpress models together entirely on device for many tasks.
+The takeaway is that it is quite reasonable to run both Mixtral and the Reexpress models together entirely on device for many tasks.

 ## 3. Create a project in Reexpress